...

 • Alternative contact: Contact another person in common to verify the caller’s identity.

-• Caution: Treat unsolicited calls with scepticism, especially those asking for urgent action or sensitive information.
+• Use caution: Treat unsolicited calls with high levels of scepticism, especially those asking for urgent action or sensitive information.

 • No immediate payments: Avoid making immediate payments, particularly via unconventional methods like gift cards or wire transfers.